 - Lens Hoods

 Knowing the weather before you go out can be the difference between a good and great day.
 It also is a major safety precaution as well as a time and money saver.
 Who wants to drive 3 hours to a location where a dramatic landscape is going to impossible to be reach because of day of conditions.

 This is an added luxury, not a requirement.
 This only makes your time in nature more enjoyable.
 Because I shoot so many early mornings / late nights, I love using my Hydroflask to keep my Coffee piping hot and my engine revved.
-If you know what I’m talking about, drop a comment.
+If you know what I’m talking about, drop a comment

-Bring Extra Batteries
+Extra Batteries for Winter Photography

-Other Notable Cold Weather Photography Tips
+Other Cold Weather Photography Tips

 Hand Warmers – These things can be life savers and used for feet and hands.
 They will assist with the dexterity of your hands and if your hands are prone to getting cold quick, grab a few of these.